Popular Stores

 Inflation Makes It Harder For Americans To Buy A House

-The Federal Reserve has been raising interest rates furiously this year in response to rapidly rising inflation and prices.
+The Federal Reserve has raised interest rates aggressively this year in response to rapidly rising inflation and prices.
 That makes it harder for Americans to buy a house.

 The 30-year fixed rate mortgage average rose rapidly in early 2022, briefly reaching levels last seen during the 2008 financial crisis, according to Federal Reserve data.
-Mortgage rates stayed flat between 2018 and 2021, but surged to 5.78% this year.
-The rate rose by an astonishing 85%.
-It is unimaginable a few years ago.
+Mortgage rates stayed flat between 2018 and 2021, but surged to 5.78% this year, an astonishing 85% increase.
+It was unimaginable a few years ago.
 The change has left buyers paying hundreds of dollars more monthly than they did a year ago.
-That is a heavy burden for people who already have mortgages and a deterrent for families who want to buy.
+That is a heavy burden for people who already have mortgages and a deterrent for families looking to buy.

-In addition, the HPI(House Price Index) has increased significantly in the top 100 metro areas, according to the Federal Housing Finance Agency.
-Of the top 100 metro areas, 4 areas saw HPI increases of more than 30%, 30 areas saw HPI increases of more than 20%, and most of the rest saw HPI increases of more than 1%.
+In addition, the HPI (House Price Index) has increased significantly in the top 100 metro areas, according to the Federal Housing Finance Agency.
+Of these areas, four saw HPI increases of more than 30%, and 30 areas saw HPI increases of more than 20%.
 Cape Coral-Fort Myers, FL, for example, saw its HPI increase of 41.3% in the 2022 first quarter, the highest in the top 100 metro areas.
-The national average HPI has risen by 18.9% a year.
+The national average HPI rose by 18.9% a year.
 That suggests prices are rising too fast for many buyers to afford.

-In addition, soaring food prices are draining Americans’ wallets.
-The CPI rose 8.3% in the year to April, the highest since 1981.
+In addition, soaring food prices are draining Americans' wallets.
+The Consumer Price Index rose 8.3% in the year to April, the highest increase since 1981.
 Meat and dairy prices have also risen sharply.
 Bacon was up 17.7%, chicken 16.4%, butter 19.2%, and milk 14.7%.
-That means most ordinary families will spend more on food than they do on other things, and the pressure on house buyers will get worse.
+This means most ordinary families will spend more on food than they do on other things, exacerbating the pressure on potential house buyers.

-The primary cause of the surge in mortgage rates is inflation.
-The worldwide inflation began in early 2021.
+The primary cause of the surge in mortgage rates is inflation, which began to escalate worldwide in early 2021.
 The 2021-2022 inflation surge was attributed mainly to supply shortages caused by the COVID-19 pandemic and the Russian invasion of Ukraine.
 As the pandemic receded, historically strong job and wage growth drove up consumer demand.
 As a result, many countries have seen their highest rates of inflation in decades.
 Between 2020 and 2022, U.S. inflation increased by about 7%, rising at an alarming speed.

 References